Friday, 12 December 2025

 when July came,

-he was on tour with his band and
+he was on tour with his band.

 He did call to say,